Additional Authors: Dawson Fercho, EA | Gary Kucera, CPA | Vikki Johnson, CPA

 Do You Need to Talk Through Your Situation?

 It’s becoming increasingly clear that the crescendo of questions as to “why has the Section 174 issue not been remedied?” is potentially no longer the right question to be asking.
+The Section 174 repeal significantly impacts businesses by altering the way research and development expenses are deducted for tax purposes.

 After being passed by a greater than five-sixths majority in the House, another tax reform bill (HR 7024) is slowly dying in the hands of the Senate.
 See our summary of where we thought congress was going on R&D earlier this year.